Motion of extended fluid bodies in the Newtonian limit of $f(R)$ gravity: The weak-field and slow-motion approximation of gravity

 and the corresponding metric in this case recovers the one in GR.
-Equations~(\ref{equA15})--(\ref{equA37}) constitute the most fundamental ingredient of the WFSM approximation framework for $f(R)$ gravity, and within this framework, people can readily obtain the metric for the gravitational field of a spatially compact-supported source up to $1/c^{2}$ order. \acknowledgments This work was supported by the National Natural Science Foundation of China (Grants Nos.~121050 39, 12494574, and 12326602).
-This work was also supported by the Guangxi Talent Programs (``Young Seedling Talent'' and ``Highland of Innovation Talent'').
+Equations~(\ref{equA15})--(\ref{equA37}) constitute the most fundamental ingredient of the WFSM approximation framework for $f(R)$ gravity, and within this framework, people can readily obtain the metric for the gravitational field of a spatially compact-supported source up to $1/c^{2}$ order.